Cats and Fireworks: Preventing Feline Fireworks During Fireworks

 Night One

-The weather in Minnesota has been rather hot lately, but thankfully in the evening it generally has gotten cool enough that I can turn off the AC.
+The weather in Minnesota has been hot lately, but thankfully in the evening it has been cool enough that I can turn off the AC.
 That means windows open and fresh air coming in.
 Friday night was no exception so as soon as it was a tolerable temperature, I flung open all my windows and turned off the giant electricity leech that is my air conditioner.

 Night Two

-Contrast this with last night, July 4th Eve.
-Yes, I did make up a new holiday.
 Not only was it the day before Independence Day, but it was a Saturday meaning folks had more time to light things on fire and launch them into the night sky.
 Yesterday was also considerably warmer than Friday night so I kept my air conditioning on all night.
 There definitely were more pops going off in the distance, but they were muted by the sound of the AC.

 This may seem like a small difference, but to Z it made a huge difference.
 Here’s photographic evidence of how our night went: